What happens if I get in an Accident While Driving for Uber?

 Liability can depend on several factors:

-- You might be at fault, in which case Uber’s coverage may apply depending on your status at the time.
+- You might be at fault, in which case Uber’s coverage may apply depending on your status at the time

-- Another driver may be responsible, which means their insurance should cover damages.
+- Another driver may be responsible, which means their insurance should cover damages

 - In some cases, fault may be shared or unclear, especially in multi-vehicle accidents.
+Traffic laws are used by insurance adjusters and attorneys to determine fault in Uber accidents, particularly when responsibility is disputed.

 Insurance companies may try to avoid paying claims or minimize their responsibility.
 It’s critical to consult an experienced rideshare accident attorney before speaking to any adjusters or signing documents.